ElizabethForest/metaheuristic_clustering/README.md

 # Metaheuristic Clustering

-As the name suggests this is a repository for metaheuristic clustering algorithms, implemented in Python 3, that I could not find implemented elsewhere.
+As the name suggests, this is a repository for metaheuristic clustering algorithms, implemented in Python 3, that I could not find implemented elsewhere.

 Implementations are designed to work with or without the sklearn implementation style.